Smephite/nichts/README.md

 ## TODO
 - [ ] remove the options directory and move configuration to a new modules/hardware (or something along the lines)
 - [ ] add a proper neovim configuration with nix
-- [ ] format the project with a formatter (and always do so before a new commit)
 - [ ] form subsets of packages and include options for adding them (e.g. for nix development, rust, etc.)